rschrenk/otp_client/README.md

 # otp_client

-This is a client written in Electron to be used with a Nextcloud instance and the plugin "[OTP-Manager](https://apps.nextcloud.com/apps/otpmanager)"
+This is a client written in Electron to be used with a Nextcloud instance and the plugin [OTP-Manager](https://apps.nextcloud.com/apps/otpmanager).

+## usage

+You need to have [npm](https://docs.npmjs.com/) installed on your system.
+All dependencies can be loaded automatically using the command

+`npm install`

+Once all dependencies are loaded, start the app using the command

+`npm start`

-# version history
+## version history
+### 1.0.1

+improved ui with bootstrap.

-## 1.0.0
+### 1.0.0

 Basic client that allows login with username / password and setting the password of the OTP-Manager.
 Credentials are stored in the localStorage-Object.